cristianbuse/VBA-KeyedCollection/README.md

+## This repository is no longer maintained.
+[VBA-FastDictionary](https://github.com/cristianbuse/VBA-FastDictionary) is a much better alternative.

 # VBA-KeyedCollection

 An enhanced version of a classic VBA.Collection, Keyed Collection is a combination of functionality found in a regular VBA.Collection and a Scripting.Dictionary plus some extra utilities.
 It uses 2 syncronized internal collections in order to achieve the functionality (one for items and one for keys).